 Samples are processed on a “first come, first served” basis.
 Some samples require multiple sample preparation steps which may delay their analysis on the mass spectrometer.
 Slight changes in the “first come, first served” order of analysis are performed to optimize instrument usage and to fit with staffing.

 Publications and Grant Writing

-All work per formed in or by the Proteomics Core should be acknowledged in publications.
-Please add the following statement to the acknowledgments: "Mass spectrometry (or other services/support) was provided by the Indiana University School of Medicine Proteomics Core Facility."
+All work per formed in or by the Center for Proteome Analysis should be acknowledged in publications.
+Please add the following statement to the acknowledgments: "Mass spectrometry (or other services/support) was provided by the Indiana University School of Medicine Center for Proteome Analysis."
 For projects that include novel method development, co-authorship may be warranted.
 For projects that include significant manuscript writing, figure production, and/or data interpretation beyond general method write-ups, co-authorship should be granted.
-A PDF version of all publications that include data generate by the Proteomics Core Facility is requested.
+A PDF version of all publications that include data generate by the Center for Proteome Analysis is requested.
 A notice of grants awarded should also be shared when appropriate.
 This will assist the core in documenting successful activities and aids in gaining funding to maintain and upgrade the resources in the core.